 ORCAv2 timestamp format

-ORCAv2 (see ORCA2.xsd) is a PTV protocol designed for handling large amounts of data concerning transportation information over the network.
+ORCAv2 (see ORCA2.xsd) is a PTV protocol designed to handle large amounts of data concerning transportation information over the network.

 For all ORCA2 formatted responses, the timestamp information format is compliant with standard ISO 8601.